mosaicnetworks/monetd/docs/monetcli.md

 ```
 $ monetcli help
 Monet-CLI

+Monetcli is the swiss army knife of tools for the Monet Hub.
+The README.md in the github repository is a good starting place in the documentation.
+For quicker access and a handy reference of flags and options.:

+monetcli help [subcommand]

+The best starting points are the commands testnet, testjoin or wizard.

 Usage:
   monetcli [command]

 Available Commands:
   config      manage monetd configuration
-  help        help about any command
+  help        Help about any command
   keys        an Ethereum key manager
   network     manage monet network configuration
+  testjoin    join monetd testnets
   testnet     manage monetd testnets
   version     show version info
   wizard      wizard to set up a Monet Network

 Flags:
   -h, --help           help for monetcli
+  -q, --hide-banners   hide banners
   -v, --verbose        verbose messages

 Use "monetcli [command] --help" for more information about a command.
 ```